siran/writing/books/The Physics of Energy Flow/figures/ngc-3198-visible-baryons-and-required-azimuthal-stress.md

 So the orange curve is the speed expected from the visible baryons alone under the standard SPARC fiducial normalization.

+That top panel is already the full observed galactic attraction written as the measured circular speed.
+In the stress-tensor reading of the Part III note, the task is not to add some second force to it, but to recover that full observed load from the full stress decomposition.

 The bottom panel rewrites the same discrepancy as the azimuthal-stress term required by the Part III derivation.
 It plots

 ```text